-- New faculty/academic staff may receive their MSU ID card from the MSU ID Office in room 170 International Center
+- New faculty/academic staff and support staff employees may receive their MSU ID card from the MSU ID Office in room 170 International Center

 - If you need a MSU ID, you may apply for a card at Room 170 International Center 8 a.m.-4 p.m., Monday through Friday.

 - Your spouse is also eligible for an ID card entitling them to certain privileges.
 See MSU ID list of requirements to obtain one.

 - Your first University ID card is issued free of charge.
 Replacement cards cost $10.00 and can be obtained by bringing a government issued photo identification such as a valid drivers license, passport, state or federal ID to the MSU ID Office.
 Keep your I.D. card with you while on campus.
 It may be used to establish identity for such privileges as use of intramural buildings, libraries, Forest Akers golf course, and other campus activities and facilities.

 - Parking is very limited on our campus.
 All vehicles are required to be registered.
 As a new employee, you must register your vehicle and receive a parking permit through the MSU Police Department located at 1120 Red Cedar Road, East Lansing, MI 48824.
 Faculty/staff parking permits are not valid in leased spaces, at meters, in service vehicle spaces, or during special events (football games, concerts, etc.).

 - Support staff will be provided information about necessary forms through the PageUp Applicant Tracking System Onboarding Portal.
 Faculty/Academic Staff can log into the EBS Portal to complete the payroll withholding forms and direct deposit forms.
 The Immigration and Naturalization Service I-9 Form is performed electronically and can be completed through the I-9 management website.
 Human Resources provides directions for completing the I-9 form electronically here.